Jacobhhy/Semantic-and-NLP-analysis-/lib/README.md

-# Project 2: Shiny App Development
+# ADS Project 1:  R Notebook on the history of philosophy

-### Code lib Folder
+### Code dev/lib Folder

-The lib directory contains various files with function definitions (but only function definitions - no code that actually runs).
-In this instance there are no such files.